gvwilson/sdxjs/en/src/async-programming/index.md

 A very common pattern is to return another promise from inside `then` so that the next `then` is called on the returned promise, not on the original promise
-([% f async-programming-chained %]).
+([%f async-programming-chained %]).
 This is another way to implement a fluent interface: if a method of one object returns a second object, we can call a method of the second object immediately.

-[% excerpt pat="promise-example.*" fill="js out" %]
+[% inc pat="promise-example.*" fill="js out" %]

-[% figure slug="async-programming-chained" img="figures/chained.svg" alt="Chained promises" caption="Chaining promises to make asynchronous operations depend on each other." %]
+[% figure slug="async-programming-chained" img="chained.svg" alt="Chained promises" caption="Chaining promises to make asynchronous operations depend on each other." %]

 We therefore have three rules for chaining promises: